gbif/hp-swissnatcoll/en/digitalisation.md

 ---
-layout: compose # this is a layout that allows you to stich together various predefined blocks that comes with the the,e
+layout: compose
-title: Digitisation
+title: Digitalisation
-description: Digitisation of natural history collections, best practices, examples, material and more.
+description: Digitalisation of natural history collections, best practices, examples, material and more.
 background: /assets/images/placeholders/moss.jpg
 imageLicense: |
   None for this image, but it would normally go here.
 Markdown is allowed.